aregtech/areg-sdk/README.md

 #### Digital twin

 Often, the digital twin applications use client-server architecture, where the middleware server collects the data of external devices and the UI application virtualizes them.
-In such solutions devices interact either through server or UI client application.
+In such solutions, devices interact either through server or UI client applications.
 The event-driven and the service-oriented architecture, and the real-time communication of AREG SDK is a perfect solution to develop digital twin applications that virtualize, monitor and control external devices, and immediately react to environment or device state change in real-time mode.
 External devices may also communicate without additional layers, which is an important factor for emergency, security and safety cases.

 #### Simulation and test automations

 When hardware provisioning to all employees is impossible, testing and checking unexpected phenomena of rapidly changing software in a simulated environment can be the most rational solution.
-If unit tests are used by developers to test a small portion of code and they may contain bugs, the simulation is used by developers and testers to check the system functionality and stability.
+If unit tests are used by developers to test a small portion of code and they may contain bugs, the simulation is used by developers and testers to check the system's functionality and stability.
 Simulations are portable and accessible to everyone, help to optimize solutions and avoid unnecessary risks.
 Projects using simulations are better prepared for remote work and easier to outsource.
 <br><a href="/docs/img/software-layers.png"><img src="/docs/img/software-layers.png" alt="Software application 4 layers" style="width:70%;height:70%"/></a><br>
-The software components in applications normally are split in Data, Controller, Business and the optional Presentation layers.
-Distributed and service oriented solution of the AREG engine eases system testing in simulated environment, where the Simulation application provides implementation of Data layer services, so that the rest of application can be tested without any change.
+The software components in applications normally are split into Data, Controller, Business and the optional Presentation layers.
+Distributed and service-oriented solution of the AREG engine eases system testing in a simulated environment, where the Simulation application provides an implementation of Data layer services, so that the rest of the application can be tested without any change.

-The same technique of simulating data can be used to create API driven test automations.
+The same technique of simulating data can be used to create API-driven test automations.

 ---